sngular/kloadgen/docs/architecture.md

   - **KLG - Key Schema File Deserializer Config:** this JMeter config element allows to upload a key schema file to deserialize the message key.

-> We will go through the details of setting up this sampler and its configuration elements in the [Consumer configuration](consumer-configuration.md) page.
+> You can go through the details of setting up this sampler and its configuration elements in the [Consumer configuration](consumer-configuration.md) page.